aws-samples/aws-iot-twinmaker-samples/src/modules/insights/iot-twinmaker-flink-library-guide.md

 **Prerequisites**

 1. A fully populated with scenes and components.
-Use the built-in component types for data from AWS services (AWS IoT SiteWise and Kinesis Video Streams).
+Use the built-in component types for data from AWS services (e.g., AWS IoT SiteWise).
 Create custom component types for data from third party sources\.
 For more information, see [Using and creating component types](https://docs.aws.amazon.com/iot-twinmaker/latest/guide/twinmaker-component-types.html) in IoT TwinMaker user guide.
 2. An understanding of Studio notebooks with Kinesis Data Analytics for Apache Flink.
 These notebooks are powered by [Apache Zeppelin](https://zeppelin.apache.org) and use the [Apache Flink](https://flink.apache.org) framework.
-For more information, see [Using a Studio notebook with Kinesis Video Streams for Apache Flink](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-notebook.html).
+For more information, see [Using a Studio notebook with Kinesis Data Analytics for Apache Flink](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-notebook.html).

 **Note**
 For instructions on setting up IoT TwinMaker flink library with the quick start in [AWS IoT TwinMaker samples](https://github.com/aws-samples/aws-iot-twinmaker-samples), see [README file for the sample insights application](./README.md).